BernardoCostaSMC/BernardoCostaSMC/README.md

-## Hello I'm Bernardo, be welcome to my profile !
+## Hello I'm Bernardo, be welcome to my profile!

 ### About me
 + 🎓 Bacharelor's Degree - Computer Science.